Handbook

 Attire

-1. Traditional discipline-appropriate riding attire is requested to participate in a class.
+1. Traditional discipline-appropriate competition attire is requested to participate in a class.

 -